Aura, 121 Center St. Too Late The Hero, Aug. 4; Ralphie May, Aug. 13; Hari Kondabolu, Aug. 30; Thievery Corporation, Sept. 29. 772-8274

 Craft Beer Cellar, 111 Commercial St. Craft beer tasting every Fri.
 956-7322

 Leroux Kitchen, Portland.
 Free wine tastings on the 2nd Saturday of each month, 1-3 p.m.
 553-7665,

 Local Sprouts, 649 Congress St., Portland.
 Music Brunch with Sean Mencher and friends, every Sun.

 Lolita Vinoteca + Asador, 90 Congress St., Portland.
 Tapas Mondays, every Mon.
 3:30-10:30; wines paired with small plates.
 775-5652

 Otherside Delicatessen, 164 Veranda St. Monthly wine tastings.
 761-9650

 Rosemont Markets, Portland and Yarmouth.
 Two to three free tastings each month on Fridays.
 774-8129

-Sweetgrass Farm Old Port Tasting Room, 324 Fore St. Tasting bar is open year-round for Maine-made wines and spirits; Mother’s Day Wine and Chocolate in Union, May 14.
+Sweetgrass Farm Old Port Tasting Room, 324 Fore St. Tasting bar is open year-round for Maine-made wines and spirits.
 761-8GIN

 Wine & Food Walks, Portland.
 Join Sommelier Erica Archer for a themed walk through a Portland neighborhood with wine and spirit tastings paired with delicious foods, every Sat.
 619-4630